 If you are a small business eager to take the next step on your business journey with the Federal Government, we have some good news for you: a number of upcoming contract vehicles are lined up for release this year and the next.
-Many of these opportunities are set-asides for small businesses.
+Many of these opportunities are set asides for small businesses.
 If you are not aware of them, don’t worry!
 We’ve got you covered.
-In this blog, we have listed some of the most anticipated upcoming contracting vehicles you need to know about and can pursue success this year.
+In this blog, we have listed some of the most anticipated upcoming contracting vehicles you need to know about so and can pursue success this year.

 A contract vehicle is a streamlined method used by the Government to purchase various kinds of supplies and services that it needs.
 Contract vehicles are typically managed by a federal agency that manages them centrally to reduce acquisition administrative costs and increase time and resource efficiencies.
 For government contractors, contract vehicles provide easily accessible opportunities for winning contracts and selling their products and services to the government.

-The key to getting ahead of the competition, and winning a contract vehicle is to start preparing as soon as possible.
+The key to getting ahead of the competition and winning a contract vehicle is to start preparing as soon as possible.